Daedalus Yachts reveals more details about 24 metre carbon eco-catamaran

 by Cecile Gauert, Miranda Blazeby

 North Carolina carbon fibre yacht specialist Daedalus Yachts has revealed new details on its 24 metre eco-catamaran.
-Powered entirely by energy captured from the wind, water and sun, the first D80 is scheduled to launch in November this year.
+Powered entirely by energy captured from the wind, water and sun, the first D80 is being built for worldwide cruising under commercial rules.

 The D80 will feature a master cabin forward, helm positions on deck and inside the saloon and accommodation for 13 guests.
 Various layouts are available to accommodate more or fewer cabins.